willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 A bit later we will come back to _config.yml and staticman.yml and add the reCaptcha siteKey and an encrypted reCaptcha secret key.

->What's happening : staticmanUrl is built into every [comment_form](https://github.com/willymcallister/willymcallister.github.io/blob/master/_includes/comment_form.html) on your site.
-When someone submits a comment the web server at GitHub submits the comment form to staticmanUrl.
+>What's happening: staticmanUrl gets built into every [comment_form](https://github.com/willymcallister/willymcallister.github.io/blob/master/_includes/comment_form.html) on your site.
+When someone submits a comment the web server at GitHub submits the comment form to staticmanUrl as a POST.
 This wakes up the Staticman API bridge at Heroku.
-Staticman processes the comment (creates the fields you see in a _data/comments file) and sends it to your site's GitHub repository as a Pull Request (if comments are moderated) or pushed directly to the main branch (if comments are not moderated).
+Staticman puts together the comment file (the files you see under _data/comments) and sends it to your site's GitHub repository as a Pull Request (if comments are moderated) or pushed directly to the main branch (if comments are not moderated).

 ### staticman.yml

-Create your own staticman.yml starting from a sample staticman.yml from [Staticman's GitHub repository](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml), or copy [mine](https://github.com/willymcallister/willymcallister.github.io/blob/master/staticman.yml), or from [Travis Downs](https://github.com/travisdowns/travisdowns.github.io/blob/master/staticman.yml).
-Modify as appropriate and add to the top level of your site.
+Create your own staticman.yml starting from a sample staticman.yml from [Staticman's GitHub repository](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml), or from [mine](https://github.com/willymcallister/willymcallister.github.io/blob/master/staticman.yml), or from [Travis](https://github.com/travisdowns/travisdowns.github.io/blob/master/staticman.yml).
+Modify as appropriate and save in the top level of your site.

 For each comment request, the Staticman API bridge at Heroku fetches staticman.yml from GitHub.
 Information in staticman.yml, plus some configuration variables we are going to set directly at Heroku, guides the actions of the Staticman API bridge.